CINCINNATI – Charles Mara of Sayler Park said he would never forget the terrifying sight of the April 3, 1974 tornado

 The Tri-State may not be part of "Tornado Alley," but springtime tornadoes and severe storms almost seem like a regular occurrence.

 "The transition from winter to spring brings these deadly storms.
 And historically, these devastating tornadoes have happened once a decade since the 1970s," said WCPO Chief Meteorologist Steve Raleigh, adding this warning:

 "It's going to happen again."

 There have been eight official tornado days here since 1968 – and that's not counting a deadly storm in 1986 that caused severe damage in Northern Kentucky to the airport, Fort Thomas, Covington and Newport.
 We have even seen tornadoes in August (1969) and November (1992).

-Thirty-one people have died in Tri-State tornadoes and severe storms since 1968.
+Thirty-one people have died locally in tornadoes and severe storms since 1968.